Stabilizing Rate of Stochastic Control Systems: Introduction

+Together, these results provide both theoretical guarantees and computational tools for analyzing and quantifying the stochastic optimal stabilizing rate.
 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} introduces the stochastic system model and the definition of the optimal stabilizing rate.
 Section~\ref{sec:norm} extends the norm-based framework of \cite{Hu17} to our stochastic setting.
-Section~\ref{sec:ocp-bellman} reformulates the problem as an optimal control problem and derives a Bellman-type equation, which is shown to reduce to a nonlinear matrix eigenvalue equation.
+Section~\ref{sec:ocp-bellman} develops an optimal control formulation within the feedback policy class and derives a Bellman-type equation, whose strictly positive definite quadratic solutions are characterized by a nonlinear matrix eigenvalue equation.
 Section~\ref{sec:regularization} develops the RNVI algorithm to obtain bounds for the optimal stabilizing rate.
 Section~\ref{sec:numerics} reports numerical experiments that illustrate the performance of the proposed method.
 Section~\ref{sec:conclusion} then concludes this paper.